Tower of Babel Progression, Gold, and Altar Guide

 Farm the highest floor you can clear quickly, safely, and repeatedly.

 A good farming floor is not always the hardest floor you have unlocked.
-The best farm is the floor that gives good rewards without wasting time or stealing runs from you.
+The best farm is the floor that gives useful rewards without wasting time on failed runs.

 Progress stageBest farming targetWhy